-"MEB" : Muhibbah Engineering (M) Bhd
+- : Favelle Favco Berhad - : Muhibbah Engineering (M) Bhd

+: FFB and its subsidiary companies collectively

-"FFB Group" : FFB, its subsidiaries and associated companies collectively
+: MEB and its subsidiary companies collectively

-"MEB Group" : MEB, its subsidiaries and associated companies collectively "FO" : Favco Offshores Sdn Bhd, an associated company of FFB
+: Favco Offshores Sdn Bhd, an associated company of FFB

 Corporate Governance Overview Statement

 INTRODUCTION

 The Board of Directors ("the Board") is committed towards ensuring that good Corporate Governance ("CG") is observed throughout the Group.
 Upholding integrity and professionalism in its management of the affairs of the Group, the Board aims to enhance business prosperity and corporate accountability with the ultimate objective of realising long-term shareholders' value and safeguarding interests of other stakeholders.